Why I'm Thankful for the Game of Golf

-First and foremost, I’d like to say thank you to anyone who has ever read a word I have written either on this blog, SB Nation, Yahoo or my second home, the Back9Network.
+On this Thanksgiving weekend, I'd like to address a personal subject to say thanks to all of my readers and to highlight why the game of golf is so important to me.
+First and foremost, I'd like to say thank you to anyone who has ever read a word I have written either on this blog, SB Nation, Yahoo or my second home, the Back9Network.
 I try not to take myself too seriously when writing about the game I love, and most of the time I manage to make a few of you laugh.
-I’ve also managed to piss off a number of folks along the way — which is the risk bloggers run every time they hit the “post” button.
+I've also managed to piss off a number of folks along the way -- which is the risk bloggers run every time they hit the "post" button.

 Either way, I truly, truly appreciate all of you and am thankful for your support.
 I know this is cliche, but without the support of my readers, this blog would not exist.